(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

-Medical Volunteering Sri Lanka
+Medical Volunteering in Sri Lanka

-Sri Lanka is a gorgeous island set in the Indian Ocean, filled with spectacular scenery like the famous Sigiriya Rock and Colombo City, as well as exotic wildlife like leopards and elephants in Yala National Park.
-It also has a deep and rich history, deeply influenced by Theravada Buddhist from India.
+Sri Lanka is a stunning island located in the Indian Ocean, boasting spectacular scenery, including the famous Sigiriya Rock and the vibrant city of Colombo, as well as exotic wildlife such as leopards and elephants in Yala National Park.

 THK is the main training facility for the Faculty of Medicine.
 It consists of 1560 beds, 54 wards, and several other units.
-Volunteers normally work in several departments, such as general medicine, obstetrics and gynecology, ENT, and pediatrics, and you can also arrange to spend a few days in specialist areas like neurology, rheumatology, the mortuary and clinics.
+Volunteers normally work in several departments, such as general medicine, obstetrics and gynecology, ENT, and pediatrics, and you can also arrange to spend a few days in specialist areas like neurology, rheumatology, the mortuary, and clinics.

 Take a minute to complete the form and we will be in touch.